MaxwellBo/neoreader/README.md

   + `->` is read as "stab" if `interpet_generic_infix` is enabled
 - language specific infix operator identification:
   + `->` is read as "yields" if `interpret_haskell_infix` is enabled
+- dynamic pitch to indicate indentation level if `speak_indent` is enabled
 - Python 3 specific AST analysis for more intelligible reading:

 ```python